|

 Epilog

 I found one layout error on the PCB which doesn't really affect much.
 When the switch is set to remote, both oscillators should no longer be controlled by the coarse knob.
 The PO is, for a time.
 Mine was still operative for 15 seconds.
 IC17 is a DG445 which disables the coarse CV.
-Pin 12 is the logic reference voltage which should be +5V.
+Pin 12 is the logic reference voltage which needs to be +5V.
 This is connected to the control pin 9.
 As such, when you turn on remote, the reference and the input are both 0V.
 It must drift around for a while and then finally turn off.
 Cut the trace on the back of the PCB to IC17 pin 12.
 It connects to the d and e pads.
 Instead, wire pin 12 to +5V.
-I simply wired mine over to IC4 pin 12.
+I simply cut the trace and wired it over to IC4 pin 12.
+IC23 and 24 have the same issue.
+For IC23 you have to bridge the trace going to and from pin 12 after cutting both.

 This note is on the bottom of page 2 schematics for the CO.
 It says you may delete these ICs for the non-digital mode.
 It is incorrect.
 IC13 is a CD4030 which is necessary as it controls the two CO LEDs.
 It needs to be installed.